Boulder Elopement Locations

 Lucy’s Guide to Boulder Elopement Locations

-Boulder, Colorado is one of the most picturesque towns in the states.
+This is one of the most picturesque towns in the states and its packed with amazing Boulder Elopement Locations.
 The iconic five Flatirons on Green mountain are postcard-pretty and make Boulder instantly recognizable.
 This front-range town is roughly equidistant from Denver’s airport, the college town of Fort Collins, and the gateway to Rocky Mountain National Park town of Estes Park, making it easy to access and close to everyone.
 The views are right there, and the options for accommodation and ice cream shops, fine dining experiences, and world class outdoor adventures are plentiful.
 In this guide I’ll show you around this town and the great Boulder elopement locations that dot the landscape.

 OSMP Boulder Elopement Locations

 Many of these locations are located within City of Boulder Open Space Mountain Parks, or OSMP for short.
 Reserving picnic shelters or the amphitheater is done through their website for between $50 and $400.
 Additionally, this org provides annual photo permits to elopement photographers working in Boulder.
 In order to use a trail on OSMP lands without reserving a picnic shelter, it is the photographer who is granted permission through their commercial use permit, so having a Boulder elopement photographer on your team is essential in making your location dreams come true in many cases.